-Bring some new flavors to the dinner table with this simple Jamaican jerk seasoning.
-It’s slightly spicy, sweet, and perfect for chicken, shrimp, beef or even vegetables!
+Bring some tropical flavors to the dinner table with this simple Jamaican jerk seasoning.
+It's slightly spicy, sweet, and perfect for chicken, shrimp, beef or even vegetables!

 While we love a good traditional Jamaican jerk recipe, sometimes we don't have time to dig out the food processor and deal with handling spicy scotch bonnet peppers.

 This Jamaican jerk seasoning simplifies the process immensely: with a few simple pantry spices, we get those delicious jerk flavors: warm spice flavors from the allspice and thyme, a spicy kick from the cayenne and a subtle sweetness from the brown sugar...it all goes so so well together.